I’m sure you know the feeling all too well, why does my Parmesan cheese clump?

 Realistically, you’ll want to grate your Parmesan as finely as possible.

-So, you must avoid large shreds or sheets of Parmesan.
+So, it would help if you avoided large shreds or sheets of Parmesan.

 Unfortunately, the larger your Parmesan, the greater the chance it will cling, especially to other cheese surrounding it.